hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ## 13. Function Execution Context and `this`

 You can *access the properties and methods of an object from within a method* using the `this` keyword.
 The `this` keyword lets us refer to the properties and methods of the object.
 Inside the methods, the `this` keyword lets us refer to the properties and other methods of the object.
-So, the `this` keyword is basically a dynamic pointer right? whose value depends on where it's being referenced and how.
-I guess in classical inheritance their equivalent to the `this` keyword always references the object and it doesn't change.
+So, the `this` keyword is basically a dynamic pointer whose value depends on where it's being referenced and how.

 Thus far in our example, we refer to the object from inside the methods by directly using the variable name, `raceCar`.
 Suppose we change the variable name or pass the object to a function that refers to its arguments by a different name.
 In that case, calling a method with the original variable name will *throw a reference error*.
 We need some way to refer to the object that contains a method from other methods in that object.
 The keyword `this` provides the desired functionality: